 Visitors: personal data that we collect from and about visitors, and how we use that data

 When you use our site we will capture and analyze information about your visit using our web server logs and third party analytics services such as Google Analytics and Intercom.
-For example, we will capture your IP address and internet service provider, the time and duration of your visit, including the time and duration of your visit to each page out our site, your browser type (including plug ins), and information about your device, such as the operating system, time zone setting, and language setting.
+For example, we will capture your IP address and internet service provider, the time and duration of your visit, including the time and duration of your visit to each page of our site, your browser type (including plug ins), and information about your device, such as the operating system, time zone setting, and language setting.
 We also use clear gifs in our email to discover whether you have opened our email and to help us set cookies to capture and analyze your visits to our site and web served content in the email.
 If you arrive at our site by clicking on an advertisement, our advertising service will report to us the fact that you arrived at our site by clicking on this ad and the site where the ad was displayed.
 Please see the section below captioned Online Technologies for more information on cookies and clear gifs.

 We do not associate personal data collected via automated means with personal data we collect in other ways.
 We use the data described in this section to improve our website, our product offerings, and our technology.